-As ERIAC: European Roma Institute for Arts and Culture celebrated its first birthday in 2018, ERIAC learned of the interest of the Serbian Government in opening a branch office advocating and representing the ERIAC cause in Serbia, and joining the international political, social and cultural alliance for the recognition of Roma leadership, and arts and culture.
+As ERIAC: European Roma Institute for Arts and Culture celebrated its first birthday in 2018, ERIAC learned of the interest of the Serbian Government in opening a branch office advocating and representing the ERIAC cause in Serbia and joining the international political, social and cultural alliance for the recognition of Roma leadership, and arts and culture.
 Meetings between Aleksandar Vučić, President of Serbia, and Zeljko Jovanović, ERIAC Board Chair, commenced in 2018, in relation to the contribution of the Serbian government to the ERIAC mission.

-The objective of opening new ERIAC branches is to extend – through the respect of the ERIAC founding principles – the single and unique mandate of ERIAC to the branch country and its region, and to make a significant impact on the cultural recognition of Roma.
+The objective of opening new ERIAC branches is to extend – through the respect of the ERIAC founding principles – the single and unique mandate of ERIAC to the branch country and its region and to make a significant impact on the cultural recognition of Roma.

 The process of establishing ERIAC Serbia is closely aligned with the ERIAC Policy on local branches, as well as respecting the original roadmap and schedule approved by the ERIAC Board.

-The formal establishment of ERIAC Serbia was concluded in a timely manner, and according to original schedule.
+The formal establishment of ERIAC Serbia was concluded in a timely manner, and according to the original schedule.
 In October 2019, ERIAC Serbia registered under Serbian legislation as an association.
 The statute and constellation of the founders – ERIAC Berlin Headquarters, Zeljko Jovanović (ERIAC Board Chair), and Timea Junghaus (ERIAC Executive Director) – guarantees the relationship of connectedness and dependency of the ERIAC branches upon the coordinating ERIAC Berlin-based headquarters.

 In November 2019, ERIAC Serbia signed a lease agreement for office space with the Property Directorate of the Republic of Serbia (Republička agencija za imovinu Republike Srbije).
 The ERIAC office space is located in the heart of Belgrade, at Majke Jevrosime St. 51.
-The ERIAC office and art space will occupy a total area of 137.5 m2, on the ground floor, with a street-access entrance, and a proper open space suitable for art exhibitions and events.
+The ERIAC office and art space occupy a total area of 137.5 m2, on the ground floor, with a street-access entrance, and a proper open space suitable for art exhibitions and events.

 ERIAC Serbia opened at Majke Jevrosime 51 in Belgrade on 8 April 2021.

-On the occasion of World Roma Day, in the context of an event on their new premises, ERIAC Serbia opened its doors to the media and representatives of state institutions and organisations, including the Ministry of Public Administration and Local Self-Government, Council of Europe, Regional Cooperation Council – Roma Integration and Roma Education Fund.
-All guests had the opportunity to view the new space, to enter into dialogue with the ERIAC Serbia team, and to share ideas about collaborative work and potential cooperation.
+On the occasion of World Roma Day, in the context of an event on their new premises, ERIAC Serbia opened its doors to the media and representatives of state institutions and organizations, including the Ministry of Public Administration and Local Self-Government, Council of Europe, Regional Cooperation Council – Roma Integration and Roma Education Fund.
+All guests had the opportunity to view the new space, enter into dialogue with the ERIAC Serbia team, and share ideas about collaborative work and potential cooperation.

 During these visits, two documentaries were screened: Romanistan Dialogue, produced by ERIAC, and Paper, Horse and Birds, produced by artist Zoran Tairović and supported by Open Society Foundation Serbia (OSFS).
-Media partners for the event were RTS, RTV and Novi Magazin web portal.
+Media partners for the event were RTS, RTV, and Novi Magazin web portal.

 The celebration of World Roma Day and the 50th anniversary of the First World Roma Congress hold special significance for Roma in Serbia and for ERIAC Serbia.
 Roma intellectuals from Serbia stand strong among the visionaries of the world Roma movement.
-From the very beginning, the Roma movement in Serbia has placed culture at the centre of its activities, viewing culture as a cornerstone of activism for the equal status of the Roma community in society, as is befitting.
+From the very beginning, the Roma movement in Serbia has placed culture at the center of its activities, viewing culture as a cornerstone of activism for the equal status of the Roma community in society, as is befitting.
 This legacy reminds us that culture is an indispensable element of the constant struggle and aspiration of the Roma towards a better future.

 Serbian President Aleksandar Vučić, inaugurated the first branch of the European Roma Institute for Arts and Culture (ERIAC) and the new headquarters of the Roma Education Fund (REF).

-Speaking about the launch, President Vučić said: “The opening of the European Roma Institute for Arts and Culture and the Roma Education Fund in Belgrade shows how much effort Serbia is investing in preserving the Roma language and culture, quality youth education and greater Roma participation in public life, fighting discrimination, and respecting social equality and human rights.
+Speaking about the launch, President Vučić said: “The opening of the European Roma Institute for Arts and Culture and the Roma Education Fund in Belgrade shows how much effort Serbia is investing in preserving the Roma language and culture, quality youth education, and greater Roma participation in public life, fighting discrimination, and respecting social equality and human rights.
 In this way, we are creating a better future for all citizens, because a better life for Roma means a better life for Serbia.”

 Alexander Soros, deputy chair of the Open Society Foundations, welcomed Serbia’s unprecedented commitment: